Birthday giftfic for NHOrus, not all that belated compared to some other giftfics I owe. I hope you enjoy it!

 "It's a shame that they have to leave their families, just because we can't…" Because X couldn't find a cure.
 Because the mavericks targeted human children above a certain IQ level.
 Because a budding genius couldn't stay hidden forever, not and get the training they needed, unless someone else hid them.
 "Thank you for getting him there safely."

-"I bought him Jane's Guide to Ride Armors at the airport bookstore," Zero told him.
+"I brought him Jane's Guide to Ride Armors at the airport bookstore," Zero told him.
 "He seemed too ecstatic to be homesick."

 That grateful, relieved smile, and Zero would sign up for twenty more days in clothing that should be outlawed by the safety standards people to see it on X's face again.
 One more burden lifted from his shoulders, and if only it was as easy to do that by killing people.
 "It sounds like Weil made a new friend.
 You didn't have any trouble, did you?"